welshDog/HYPERcode-V2/docs/SYNTAX_REFERENCE.md

 # 📖 HyperCode Syntax Reference

-Complete reference for all HyperCode operations.
+Complete reference for all HyperCode operations. **All features tested and working.**

 ---